POSH

 What to save first

-- Screenshots of chats, messages, comments, or conversations
+- Screenshots of chats, messages, comments, or conversations where safe and lawful

-- Usernames, display names, and profile pages
+- Usernames, display names, profile names, handles, and account IDs

-- App or platform name
+- App, game, platform, or website name

-- Dates and times, if visible
+- Dates and times, especially around threats or serious requests

 Screenshot checklist